 The content of Nb2O5 in tantalum minerals is ignored as its contribution would generally be minimal due to the price difference between Nb and Ta.

-Additionally, Roskill Information Services publish market reports on both niobium and tantalum.
-Information on these can be found at:
+Additionally, Wood Mackenzie publishes a market report on tantalum.
+Information can be found at: